-Getting an internship during the summer or during fall and/or spring semester requires diligence and planning.
-Application deadlines may be early for some internships and the process might require some time to get everything out before the deadline.
-Organizations may require a formal application, resume, cover letter, transcript, 2 or 3 letters of recommendation, as well as an essay on why you’re interested in interning for the company or some other related question.
+Getting an internship during the summer or during the fall or spring semester requires diligence and planning.
+Application deadlines may be early for some internships, and the process might require some time to get everything out before the deadline.
+Organizations may require a formal application, resume, cover letter, transcripts, two or three letters of recommendation, as well as an essay on why you’re interested in interning for the company or some other related question.
 Not all internships have the same requirements.

 Here are some things to check for when getting ready to apply for internships.

 Internship deadlines begin as early as November for some summer internships.
 Large internship programs in some of the bigger cities, as well as internships in industries such as finance, journalism, and government, tend to have earlier deadlines to ensure a strong pool of applicants.
 For the most part, most internship deadlines occur somewhere between January and April.
 The important thing is to start early to ensure that you do not miss the deadline.

 Employers may require students to be at a certain level in their college education or may stipulate specific skills, majors, or courses completed to apply for the internship.
 Be sure you understand the qualifications for the internship, and if you are unsure try phoning or emailing the organization for clarification.
 If you feel you possess most of the qualifications the employer is looking for, go ahead and apply for the internship and you can discuss your skills further if contacted for an interview.